MDSplus/Documentation/docs/guide/daq/index.rst

-    step 1. `Install MDSplus`_
+    Step 1. `Install MDSplus`_
-    .. :doc:`Install MDSplus`<../install>
+    .. _Install MDSplus: ../install

-    step 2.
+    Step 2.
 These steps are closely intertwined and are listed in no particular order.
-Multiple passes may be needed to
+Multiple passes may be needed to complete these portions of the setup process.

     * Configure `access`_: (``mdsip.hosts``, tree access, on-demand-mdsip, static-mdsip)
-    .. _access: configure-access
+    .. _access: ./access

     * configure `environment variables`_ (``setup.sh`` and ``envsyms``)
-    .. _environment variables: setup-environment
+    .. _environment variables: ./setup-environment

     * set up `tree path variables`_
-    .. _tree path variables:tree_path_variables
+    .. _tree path variables: ./tree_path_variables

-This could be its own list
+Other Considerations
         * design your `shot numbers`_
         .. _shot numbers: shot_numbers